Skip to main content

 Fiscalini Ranch Preserve

-The Fiscalini Ranch Preserve is a 430-acre open space property surrounded by the community of Cambria and bounded on the west by the Pacific Ocean.
-The Ranch has long been recognized for its scenic and habitat values.
-In its recent history, the Ranch has been used for cattle ranching, some crop production, and hiking.
-The Ranch is also beneficial to the Cambria Community Service District and fire agencies for emergency and utility service enhancement between the Park Hill, Marine Terrace, and West Lodge Hill neighborhoods.
-The Ranch is divided by the Hwy 1 corridor into portions referred as the East Ranch and West Ranch.
+The Fiscalini Ranch Preserve is a 430-acre open space in Cambria, bordered by the Pacific Ocean to the west.
+Known for its scenic beauty and valuable habitats, the Ranch has historically supported activities like cattle ranching, limited crop production, and hiking.
+It also serves the Cambria Community Services District (CCSD) and local fire agencies by providing emergency and utility service access between the Park Hill, Marine Terrace, and West Lodge Hill neighborhoods.
+The Ranch is split by the Highway 1 corridor, with sections known as the East Ranch and West Ranch.

 West Ranch